uber/kraken/README.md

 Dragonfly cluster has one or a few "supernodes" that coordinates transfer of every 4MB chunk of data in the cluster.
-While the supernode would be able to make optimial decisions, the throughput of the whole cluster is limited by the processing power of one or a few hosts, and the performance would degrade linearly as either blob size or cluster size increases.
+While the supernode would be able to make optimal decisions, the throughput of the whole cluster is limited by the processing power of one or a few hosts, and the performance would degrade linearly as either blob size or cluster size increases.

-Kraken's tracker only helps orchestrate the connection graph, and leaves negotiation of actual data tranfer to individual peers, so Kraken scales better with large blobs.
+Kraken's tracker only helps orchestrate the connection graph, and leaves negotiation of actual data transfer to individual peers, so Kraken scales better with large blobs.
 On top of that, Kraken is HA and supports cross cluster replication, both are required for a reliable hybrid cloud setup.